 Do meal replacements contain caffeine?

-Any chocolate flavored meal replacement made with cocoa, for example, contains some caffeine because cocoa comes from cocoa beans, which are naturally caffeinated.
-Our chocolate meal replacement powder, which is made with cocoa, contains about 5 milligrams (mg) of caffeine.
-For reference, a typical 8 ounce cup of coffee contains 80-100 mg of caffeine.
+Any chocolate flavored meal replacement made with chocolate or cocoa contains some caffeine because chocolate and cocoa come from cocoa beans, which are naturally caffeinated.
+Our chocolate meal replacement powder contains 5 milligrams (mg) of caffeine, which is very little for someone who regularly drinks coffee, but might affect someone who never has caffeine.
+For reference, the typical 8 ounce cup of coffee contains 80-100 mg of caffeine.

 If a meal replacement does not contain a naturally caffeinated ingredient, it is probably caffeine-free.
-Our vanilla meal replacement powder is caffeine-free because it is made with egg whites, almonds, oats coconut, vanilla, and monk fruit, none which are caffeinated.
+For instance, it is safe to say that our vanilla meal replacement powder is caffeine-free because it is made with egg whites, almonds, oats, coconut, vanilla, and monk fruit.
+None of these ingredients contain caffeine.

 Avoid food additives.

 Again, most meal replacements are full of food additives.
 Although not necessarily bad for you in small quantities, additives can add up quickly (especially if you drink a meal replacement shake every day) and cause gastrointestinal (GI) side effects like bloating, constipation, diarrhea, gas, and stomach pain.
 This is because food additives are, generally speaking, hard to digest.
 They sit in your gut for longer than food should, which gives your gut bacteria more time to eat.
 As they eat, these bacteria produce gas, which causes bloating and stomach pain.
 Gas also slows colonic transit (the amount of time it takes food to travel through the colon) and can lead to constipation.